ligasgr/intellij-xquery/notes/readme.txt

 In File > Project Structure > Platform Settings > SDKs add IntelliJ Platform Plugin SDK Select the downloaded SDK
 In Project Settings > Project set newly created plugin SDK as Project SDK

+Running the JetBrains Plugin Verifier

+See this page to get/update the verifier: https://github.com/JetBrains/intellij-plugin-verifier

+Download the Jar file
+Build the plugin and run the verifier on it: ./gradlew -jar verifier-all.jar check-plugin <path-to-plugin-zip-file.zip> <path-to-unpacked-SDK>